Chapter 1: Conceptualizing Politics

 Chapter 1.4 Example

-Person A has power over Person B to the extent that they can determine B’s conduct, but power in our modern world is often hard to see directly, since it commonly takes the form of the absence of brute force.
+Person A has power over Person B to the extent that they can determine B’s conduct, but when this power is coercive, Person B may resist this intrusion on their choices, will, and freedoms.

 So What About Political Science?

 Politics, of course, is not Political Science.
-We can develop theories about what politics is, but Political Science needs no theory—it is an institutionalized discipline for the study of political thought, systems, behavior, and institutions.
-Political Science is also the study of the methods we use to understand political thought, systems, behavior, and institutions, and to this degree Political Science has theories of its own disciplinary activities (this is the subfield of Methods, and for more on this, see Chapter 10).
+We can develop theories about what politics is, but Political Science is not a theory—it is an institutionalized discipline for the study of political thought, systems, behavior, and institutions.
+Political Science is also the study of the methods we use to understand political thought, systems, behavior, and institutions, and to this degree Political Science has theories of its own disciplinary activities (this is the subfield of methods, and for more on this, see Chapter 10).
 Political Science is part of the broader meta-discipline of the social sciences, which includes, among other disciplines, Economics, Sociology, Anthropology, and Psychology.
 What brings these disciplines together is a focus on explaining phenomena in various aspects of the social realm.
 In other words, providing explanations for observable facts or events that take place in our social experience.
 It may be useful to think of this as detective work—there are numerous mysteries to be solved.
 Take the example of the core focus of this chapter: what are the optimal conditions under which individuals cooperate with one another contrary to their own self-interest?
 In other words, what are the causes of cooperative behavior?

 Here we need to consider causation more deeply.
 In philosophy, causality is the study of the nature of cause and effect.
 The 18th-century Scottish philosopher David Hume posited that causation is best understood as counterfactual relation—why x and not y?
 This makes clear the relationship between cause and effect.
 As Hume writes, we can determine a cause where “if the first object had not been, the second never had existed.”
 This understanding is arguably the very foundation of social science inquiry—to locate causal explanations for the observable facts and events in our shared human experience.
 In the social sciences, we use the term Independent Variable to describe the cause and Dependent Variable to describe the effect or outcome.
 Typically, the social scientist requires more than one independent variable in order to test various explanations against one another.
 In the hard sciences, such as biology or physics, predictions about the causal relationship between these independent and dependent variables are often referred to as hypotheses.
 In order to test these explanations against one another accurately, the social scientist must be attentive to the ways in which our proposed explanations may be tangled up in one another.
-The dependent variable is the observable fact or event that we seek explanations for, and because of this, social science inquiry requires only one dependent variable.
+The dependent variable is the observable fact or event that we seek explanations for, and because of this, social science inquiry typically requires only one dependent variable.

 Let’s look at one specific example to help clarify the basic elements of social science inquiry.
 In American electoral politics, numerous studies suggest that conservative Republican voters are more mobilized and have higher voter turnout in elections that liberal Democrats.
 What explains this variation or difference?
 Our dependent variable is greater mobilization and voter turnout for conservative Republicans and lesser mobilization and voter turnout for liberal Democrats.
 Our independent variables are the causal explanations for this observable fact, and may include demographics (conservative Republican voters tend to be more similar to each other—older, whiter, wealthier—than liberal Democrats, who are a more diverse coalition of interests), party organization and action (the Republican Party and party elites are better at mobilizing and maximizing turnout than the Democratic Party and their party elites), issues (the issues themselves, or perhaps the way issues are framed, creates an environment that better mobilizes conservative Republicans), or ideology (the ideological foundation of left politics tends toward critique and critical inquiry, whereas the ideological foundation of right politics tends toward authority and order).